- Official COVID-19 Information and Updates

 Last updated at 4:15 p.m. on 9/18/20

 Research and Scholarship

-The University of Michigan Office of Research (UMOR) has developed guidance documents to assist faculty, postdocs, staff, and graduate students within the research pause and for this new time of research ramp-up planning.
+The University of Michigan Office of Research (UMOR) has developed guidance to assist faculty, postdocs, staff, and graduate students during this time of research reengagement.
 This guidance indicates that GSRAs will continue to be paid during the pause in noncritical laboratory research activities and the pause in human subject research, as well as during the research ramp-up period.

 Faculty who have master’s and doctoral students working in the lab or elsewhere for academic credit—including independent study and dissertation credit—must work with each of their students to develop a plan for continued research progress appropriate to the degree or credit pursued.
 It is important to recognize that these new plans will necessarily look quite different than prior expectations due to the circumstances of the moment.
 In most cases, flexibility will be needed because research activities, methods, and outputs will be substantively altered and attenuated.

 Rackham has prepared more detailed information and recommendations for graduate students, graduate faculty, graduate program coordinators, and graduate program leadership: Guidance for Research and Scholarship During COVID-19.
 In addition, an FAQ regarding research ramp-up activities is available.

 Adjusted Rackham Grading and Other Academic Policies for 2020–21